Who We Are

 Serving to Empower

-Local pastors and beneficiaries in Kenya describe how our transformational development model has four areas of impact—Economic Empowerment, Social Engagement, Community Health, and Education.
+Watch local pastors and beneficiaries in Kenya describe how our development model has four areas of impact—Economic Empowerment, Social Engagement, Community Health, and Education.

 I have come that they may have life and have it in abundance. – John 10:10b